 - Become aware of the continuum of interprofessional education and practice, including the 1Health curriculum.

 Student Participant Information

 As a student participating in Better Together, you will be granted access to the necessary curricular materials and the online module via the 1Health Database.
 Once you log into the 1Health Database with your UMN Internet ID and password, you will be able to access the online module and pre-work form.
 (Note: If you are a student participant from the College of St. Scholastica, you will log into this system using your UMN Guest ID and password.)

 In the 1Health Database, you will also see your assigned Better Together session, which will be a live Zoom session this year.
-There will be five Better Together sessions scheduled throughout the fall semester, and it is important that you attend the session to which you are assigned!
+There will be seven Better Together sessions scheduled throughout the fall semester, and it is important that you attend the session to which you are assigned!
 This is an opportunity for rich, interprofessional engagement and interaction with a wide variety of health professional students, and with practicing health professionals and experts.
 In the session, you will also begin to explore how interprofessional communication and collaboration skills impact teamwork, and the ability to safely and effectively care for patients, clients, and communities.

 Important note for students:

 - Read the Better Together instructions that you receive from [email protected].

 - Complete the Better Together online module and submit your pre-work form in the 1Health Database by the stated deadline.